-We are working to build great features for the Women Who Code community and we want to highlight that work with our stakeholders, you!
-THANK YOU to our contributors for dedicating their free time to help us build tech a place where women can excel.
+We are building features for the Women Who Code community and we want to highlight that work with our stakeholders, you!
+THANK YOU to our contributors for dedicating their valuable time to help us build tech a place where women can excel.

 You can follow all of our work on github.
 Below are a few snippets of our awesome features.